Sidney Spivak

 Sidney Joel Spivak, QC (May 23, 1928 – July 8, 2002) was a Manitoba politician.
 He was a Cabinet minister in the governments of Dufferin Roblin, Walter Weir and Sterling Lyon, and was himself leader of the Progressive Conservative Party of Manitoba (PCs) from 1971 to 1975.

+Early life

-Spivak was born to Jewish parents, Malick and Rose Spivak, in Winnipeg, and was educated at the University of Manitoba and Harvard University.
+Sidney Joel Spivak was born to Jewish parents, Malick and Rose Spivak, in Winnipeg, and was educated at the University of Manitoba and Harvard University.
 He worked as a barrister and became Vice-President of Golden Age Beverages Limited and Mathers Investments Limited as well.
 In 1955, Spivak married Mira Steele; they had three children together.
 He was named Queen's Counsel in 1966.